STS-68: October 9, 1994 (Flight Day 10)

-On Sunday, October 9, 1994, at 9 am CDT, STS-68 MCC Status Report # 16 reports: It has seemed like deja vu on board Endeavour as the crew spent much of the last 24 hours precisely repeating many Space Radar Laboratory observations to provide scientists with duplicate images for highly accurate three-dimensional maps of volcanoes, glaciers and other phenomena.
+On Sunday, October 9, 1994, at 9 am CDT, STS-68 MCC Status Report #16 reported:

+It has seemed like deja vu on board Endeavour as the crew spent much of the last 24 hours precisely repeating many Space Radar Laboratory observations to provide scientists with duplicate images for highly accurate three-dimensional maps of volcanoes, glaciers and other phenomena.

 Overnight, Mission Specialists Jeff Wisoff and Steve Smith replaced one of three payload recorders which malfunctioned yesterday.
 The procedure, which the two astronauts trained for prior to the mission, was completed in about an hour and a half.
 Although only two of the payload high data rate recorders were functioning, the planned observations by the radar lab were not interrupted.
 The two recorders alone were sufficient for retaining the radar data obtained during the overnight shift of astronauts Smith, Dan Bursch and Tom Jones.

 Small engine firings by Endeavour late yesterday aligned the spacecraft's trajectory to within an estimated 20 m of what had been planned when the spacecraft's orbit was lowered on Friday.
 This permits the precise repeat observations by the radar.

 During the night, Bursch and Smith took a break from their environmental studies to talk with KGO Radio in San Francisco.
 The interview included phone-in questions from area children.